Altinity/clickhouse-operator/docs/prometheus_setup.md

 clickhouse-operator-metrics   ClusterIP   10.105.15.167   <none>        8888/TCP   95m
 ```

-We can port-forward it into our local OS as
+For debug purposes, we can port-forward it into our local OS as
 ```bash
 kubectl --namespace kube-system port-forward service/clickhouse-operator-metrics 8888
 ```
 and access raw data with browser by navigating to `http://localhost:8888/metrics`

-So, what we need is to point Prometheus to gather data from `http://<service/clickhouse-operator-metrics>:8888/metrics`
+So, what we need in general, is to point Prometheus to gather data from `http://<service/clickhouse-operator-metrics>:8888/metrics`

 In case we do not have Prometheus available, we can setup it directly into k8s and integrate with `clickhouse-operator`